-In this appendix we show triangle plots for the $\Lambda$CDM model with addition of the lensing amplitude $A_L$ parameter (Figure \ref{fig:triangle_alens}), the curvature parameter $\Omega_k$ (Figure \ref{fig:triangle_omegak}), and wCDM model where we have additionally used BAO data and importance sampled it with distance ladder measurement (Figure \ref{fig:triangle_bao}).
+In this Appendix we show triangle plots for the $\Lambda$CDM model with addition of the lensing amplitude $A_L$ parameter (Fig. \ref{fig:triangle_alens}), the curvature parameter $\Omega_k$ (Fig. \ref{fig:triangle_omegak}), and the wCDM model where we have additionally used BAO data and importance sampled it with the distance ladder measurement (Fig. \ref{fig:triangle_bao}).